 Sociology is the study of social life.
 Sociologists examine the ways in which living in a society shapes and is shaped by individuals’ actions and identities.
-Society is made up of many parts including families, communities, workplaces, cities, countries and cultures.
-Sociologists look at social patterns and institutions and consider the contexts in which humans interact with each other and their environments.
-An enduring theme in sociology is examining the ways in which various inequalities – social class, gender, race, and poverty – affect the kind of life and opportunities individuals can experience.
-Sociologists view individuals as social beings influenced by their social context and location and not as simply as ‘free’ or isolated entities.
-A second major theme is the ways in which social life changes both in its local settings as well as broader social changes that might be brought about by political unrest, revolution, technological change.
-Broad social changes include industrialisation, modernisation, and globalisation.
+We examine the ways in which various inequalities – social class, gender, race, and poverty – affect the kind of life and opportunities individuals can experience and investigate how social change might be brought about by political unrest, revolution, technological change.

 In understanding society and social life sociologists develop and work with theories and undertake empirical research, including surveys, interviews, and observations.
 Specific topics of study in sociology are diverse and can include: culture, deviance and crime, family life, health and illness, gender and sexuality, media, nature and the environment, popular culture, race and ethnic relations, social and sociological theory, social control, social problems, work and occupations, youth and identity.
 Sociology also provides an excellent foundation for study in professional degrees such as law, social work, journalism, and others.
 The Australian Sociological Association provides information on the wide range of areas studied by sociologists in Australia.

 Sociology graduates enter a variety of jobs and industries, including public relations, marketing, journalism, youth services, administration, the social services, criminal justice and correction, research, the government sector and urban planning.